The Name of the Rose (film): Reception

 The film was very successful in Germany with a gross of $25 million.
-However, the film did poorly at the box office in the United States where it played at 176 theaters and grossed $7.2 million.
-However, it was popular in other parts of Europe (including Italy, France and Spain) and grossed over $77.2 million worldwide.
+However, it did poorly at the box office in the United States, where it played at 176 theaters and grossed $7.2 million.
+At the same time, it was popular in other parts of Europe (including Italy, France and Spain).
+Decades later, Sean Connery recalled that the film grossed over $60 million worldwide.

+The film holds a score of 72% on review aggregator Rotten Tomatoes, based on 25 reviews, with an average rating of 6.3/10.
+On Metacritic, the film holds a weighted average score of 54 out of 100, based on 12 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave the film 2.5 stars out of a possible 4, writing "What we have here is the setup for a wonderful movie.
-What we get is a very confused story...It's all inspiration and no discipline."Time Out gave the film a positive review: "As intelligent a reductio of Umberto Eco's sly farrago of whodunnit and medieval metaphysics as one could have wished for...the film simply looks good, really succeeds in communicating the sense and spirit of a time when the world was quite literally read like a book."
-The film has a rating of 75% on Rotten Tomatoes, based on 24 reviews.
+Roger Ebert gave the film 2.5 stars out of a possible 4, writing: "What we have here is the setup for a wonderful movie.
+What we get is a very confused story...
+It's all inspiration and no discipline."
+Time Out gave the film a positive review: "As intelligent a reductio of Umberto Eco's sly farrago of whodunnit and medieval metaphysics as one could have wished for ... the film simply looks good, really succeeds in communicating the sense and spirit of a time when the world was quite literally read like a book."
+John Simon stated that The Name of the Rose misfired due to its ending, which was slightly happier than the book's ending.

+John Nubbin reviewed The Name of the Rose for Different Worlds magazine and stated that "Of course, Annaud is blowing his own horn here, but he is blowing it fairly, not really giving the film any more credit than it deserves.
+He has managed to cram enough of the novel and its excellent flavor into his film to be allowed a little boast.
+Name is something a bit different, entertaining with a little extra, and worth anyone's time.
+And, if you missed it, cheer up, practically everyone missed Highlander, and it's been out on tape for months now.
+Your chance will come."